Juaco121/holbertonschool-zero_day/0x01-emacs/README.md

-This file containe, how to open a file with Emacs
+This file containe, The commands basic on Emacs